Azure global infrastructure

 Using Microsoft Azure is up to 98 percent more carbon efficient than using a traditional enterprise datacenter.
 Join the growing community of industry leaders that are reducing energy use and transitioning to a more carbon-neutral grid with Azure.

 Microsoft has been carbon neutral since 2012 and is committed to being carbon negative by 2030, with the commitment by 2050 to remove all the carbon it's directly emitted since its founding in 1975.
-Take advantage of the lessons learned from Microsoft's own sustainability journey and help advance a low-carbon future—while you achieve your own sustainability goals.Read the study on the carbon benefits of cloud computing
+Take advantage of the lessons learned from Microsoft's own sustainability journey and help advance a low-carbon future—while you achieve your own sustainability goals.Learn more about Azure sustainability

 Run mission-critical systems with confidence